 - Do they have happy patients?
 Reviews are subjective – they don’t replace the need for a well run medical clinic.
 Start by making sure a clinic ticks all of the boxes above.
 If it also has lots of five star reviews online, you can feel even more confident about booking your first appointment.

 If you’d like more information…

-…or would like some advice from a fully trained laser practitioner, you can always call our Leeds clinic on 01943 882010, email us at email@example.com or fill in the Call Me Back box above.
+…or would like some advice from a fully trained laser practitioner, you can always call our Leeds clinic on 01943 882010, email us at email@example.com or fill in the Call Me Back box on this page.

-We provide advanced laser hair removal treatments using industry-leading Class 4 medical grade lasers to get fantastic results that our patients are delighted with.
+We provide advanced laser hair removal treatments using industry-leading 2020 model Class 4 medical grade lasers.
+We get fantastic results that our patients are delighted with.